niplav/site/range_and_forecasting_accuracy.md

 ---

-In the next step, I extracted the individual variables from the data and gave them names (handling the various indices was tiresome after a while). `ress` stands for results, `fcs` for forecasts, and `rngs` for ranges (the ranges are converted to days instead of seconds, which makes them sligthly easier to display graphically):
+In the next step, I extract the individual variables from the data and give them names (handling the various indices is tiresome after a while). `ress` stands for results, `fcs` for forecasts, and `rngs` for ranges:

 	metress::metdata@2
 	metfcs::metdata@3